Francesco La Camera

 Francesco La Camera is the Director-General of the International Renewable Energy Agency (IRENA).
-He brings more than thirty years of experience in the fields of climate, sustainability, and international cooperation.
+He was appointed at the Ninth Assembly of IRENA, the ultimate decision-making body of the Agency.
+Mr. La Camera took office on 4 April 2019 and brings more than thirty years of experience in the fields of climate, sustainability, and international cooperation.

 As Director of the Knowledge, Policy and Finance Centre (KPFC), Dr. Rabia Ferroukhi oversees the Agency's work on a range of renewable energy policy issues including design, socio-economic benefits and integrated resource management.
 Dr. Ferroukhi joined IRENA in 2011 and has over 20 years of experience in the fields of energy, development and environment.